Suchismita-Deb/Suchismita-Deb.github.io/content/post/Java/InterviewQuestion/ConcurrencyMultithreading.md

 Rate in Java.

-Garbage Collection.

-We can remove the object when not needed.
+Garbage Collection - We can remove the object when not needed.

-Dynamic binding in java.
-Polymorphism type - Child class and parent class and want to refer the object of the

-animal and dog class.
-animal has bark method and dog overrides the bark method and creted an object of dog class then the dog class bark will be called.

 String.
 Memory storage.